Last Updated: April 17, 2020

 In the United States, cities and states are reporting alarming data that reveals that the coronavirus is disproportionately impacting people who are black and, at least in New York City, Latinx people as well.
 In Chicago, black residents “are dying at a rate nearly six times greater than white residents,” and in Louisiana, “more than 70% of the people who have died are black, while African Americans only make up 32% of the state's population.”
 The CDC released data on April 8, 2020, which indicates that racial disparities in coronavirus hospitalizations are a nation-wide problem.

-This Teaching Idea is designed to help students learn about this disturbing trend and explore the underlying causes of racial inequity in coronavirus outcomes.
-It includes student-facing Google Slides, which contain the following three activities:
+This mini-lesson is designed to help students learn about this disturbing trend and explore the underlying causes of racial inequity in coronavirus outcomes.

 Look at the graph “African Americans by percentage of population and share of coronavirus deaths” in the Washington Post article The Coronavirus Is Infecting and Killing Black Americans at an Alarmingly High Rate.